mrRachar/gravity/README.md

  * You want a different G value?
 Sure thing
  * You want multiple gravitational fields?
 Sure, I guess, but why not just change the G value...
  * You want to create you own kinds of mechanical fields?
 Definitely *(Just extend Field)*
- * You want a nice interactive GUI in which you can do all of this. ***Not yet...***
+ * You want a nice interactive GUI in which you can do all of this.
+Of course!

+## How to use?

+You'll need Python 3.6+ *(yes, 3.6)*, and matplotlib installed.
+I haven't tried it on a Mac, but I believe it should work fine on a Windows or Linux machine (tkinter on Mac works a little differently).
+To run it just run `main.py`.

 ## Progress
 Simulating is fine.
-I still need to create a GUI to control things, but simulations such as the earth and the moon work, and graph, fine.
-I plan to also change how the process happens, with the whole process simulated first, and then controlled playback can occur, and the simulation can be saved.
-This should reduce the current problem of either having way to slow a simulation, but decent accuracy, or sacrificing on accuracy completely, for the sake of simulation time.
+The GUI works,and simulations such as the earth and the moon work, and graph, fine.
+It's not everything I planned, but it works well.